yoshimori-hj/git-mass-transfer-utils/README.md

 ## `full-push.sh`

-This scripts just run following for all given repositories.
+This script just runs following for all given repositories.

 ```
 git push $remote --all